Retargeting resources from A to Z: Tools, tricks and tips

 Posted Jun 12, 2018

 Retargeting can be an intimidating concept for marketers switching from digital to mobile for the first time.
-It can be difficult to understand who to retarget and why (and how!), and tricky to determine what’s working, not to mention how to measure the long-term success of a retargeting campaign.
+It can be difficult to understand who to retarget and determine what’s working - not to mention how to measure the long-term success of a retargeting campaign.

 For example, we break down how big companies use retargeting to maintain strong relationships with their highest-value users.
 We show how they used their data to deploy personalized creative assets in real time to appeal to the particular audience segments they targeted.